jimblizzard/azure-dev-day-github-devops-lab/README.md

 1. Click on **Actions** to see the workflow runs.
     ![Open Actions](./images/open-actions.png)

 1. Click on the latest workflow to see it running.
 It will take several minutes to complete.
+Note: In this view, the workflow will be whatever you typed for your commit message.
     ![Open workflow run](./images/open-workflow-run.png)
 1. You'll see the current state of the three jobs that are in the workflow.
     ![In progress workflow](./images/in-progress-workflow.png)